pear/System_Launcher/README.md

 # TODO

-Remove Hungarian notation.

 Use exceptions instead of triggering errors.

 Rename to System_Launcher.

-I'd avoid doing work in the constructor (it makes unit testing harder).
+Avoid doing work in the constructor (it makes unit testing harder).

 Split different kinds of OS into driver type classes.